csbg/BioinformaticsPracticals1/python2.md

 len(bases)        # number of elements
 min(bases)        # smallest element
 max(bases)        # largest element
-bases.count("C")  # count the number of a give element bases.index("G")  # find the index of a given element
+bases.count("C")  # count the number of a given element bases.index("G")  # find the index of a given element
 ```